Back to blog

 When to seek medical help

-• Very heavy bleeding (changing pads every 1-2 hours) or bleeding between periods
+• Very heavy bleeding (soaking a pad/tampon every 1-2 hours), bleeding between periods or new pelvic pain.

 How Progevita helps you through this stage